acherm/acherm.github.io/_posts/2019-03-08-XtextStandaloneParsing.md

 [Xtext](https://www.eclipse.org/Xtext/) is an open-source and popular framework for the development of domain-specific languages.
 The contract is appealing: specify a grammar and you get for free (no effort) a parser (ANTLR), a metamodel, a comprehensive editor (working in Eclipse, or even in the Web), and lots of facilities for writing a compiler/an interpreter.

-For instance, you can write a compiler (in Java or Xtend) that generates on-the-fly when a user edits her program (with the generated editor of course).
+For instance, you can write a compiler (in Java or Xtend) that generates on-the-fly when a user edits his or her programs (with the generated editor of course).
 Sometimes, there is the need to have a standalone solution because you want to develop outside Eclipse or simply because you want to integrate your compiler as part of a bigger thing (e.g., a Web application).

 ParserHelper is nice for unit testing your compiler (see [tutorial](https://www.eclipse.org/Xtext/documentation/103_domainmodelnextsteps.html#tutorial-unit-tests)).
 However ParserHelper depends on @RunWith(XtextRunner).